Velir/dbt-ga4/README.md

 packages:
   - local: ../dbt-ga4
 ```
-## Source Data
+## Variables (Required)

 This package assumes that you have an existing DBT project with a BigQuery profile and a BigQuery GCP instance available with GA4 event data loaded.
-Source data can be pulled using the following variables.
+Source data is located using the following variables which must be set in your `dbt_project.yml` file.

 ```
 vars: